Police Suspect New Zealand Terror Suspect Was Headed For Third Location

-It is believed that the New Zealand terror suspect accused in the deadly shooting spree on two mosques in Christchurch on Friday, was not done when he was arrested.
-New Zealand police commissioner, Mike Bush, has said that they believe the suspect was on his way to a third location.
+It is believed that the New Zealand terror suspect accused in the deadly shooting spree on two mosques in Christchurch on Friday was not done when he was arrested.
+New Zealand police commissioner Mike Bush has said that they believe the suspect was on his way to a third location.

-Brenton Tarrant, a 28-year-old Australian man, arrested in relation to the shootings, has been charged with one count of murder.
+Brenton Tarrant, a 28-year-old Australian man who was arrested in relation to the shootings, has been charged with one count of murder.
 However, with the death toll at 50, it is expected that more charges will follow.

 According to CNN, police believe that Tarrant was on his way to another location in order to continue the shooting spree.
-In a statement released on Wednesday, Mike Bush said that he absolutely believed that they stopped the suspect “on the way to a further attack.”
+In a statement released on Wednesday, Bush said that he absolutely believed that they stopped the suspect “on the way to a further attack.”

 “We strongly believe we stopped him on the way to a further attack,” Bush said, according to NBC News.